 To prevent this, never take more than your prescribed dose and drink plenty of water.
 If you’re experiencing slight discomfort when you urinate, drink water and reduce the amount of protein in your diet.

 Painful urination can also indicate renal failure or damage.
-Contact your doctor right away if you are experiencing this.
+Contact your doctor right away if you experience this.

 Unusual bleeding or bruising

-To prevent this, make sure your doctor knows if you’re on anticoagulants or blood thinners before you start taking amoxicillin.
+To prevent this, tell your doctor if you’re on anticoagulants or blood thinners before you start taking amoxicillin.

 If you experience this side effect of amoxicillin, it’s considered a rare but serious side effect.
 Seek medical attention as soon as possible.